Type-two polynomial-time and restricted lookahead: Lambda-calculi for feasible functionals

 Composition is a notion from the operator setting, but for this chapter the functional standpoint is more convenient.
 In the functional setting, there are more ways of combining functionals. consider for instance $F,G\colon \B\times \S\to\S$: one may apply $G$ and hand the resulting string as input to $F$, i.e. send $\varphi$ and $\str a$ to $F(\varphi,G(\varphi,\str a))$, or leave the string argument in $G$ open and use this as function input for $F$: I.e. send $\varphi$ and $\str a$ to $F(\lambda \str b.
 G(\varphi,\str b),\str a)$.
 The latter captures the composition of operators and uses the familiar notation for lambda-abstraction.
 One may go one step further and also use lambda-abstraction over $\varphi$ and $\str a$ to express the two ways to combine functionals by terms in the lambda-calculus with $F$ and $G$ as constants.
 On the other hand, any term in the lambda-calculus with constants from a given class of functionals can be interpreted as a functional again.
 It should be noted that in general these functionals need not be type-one or two anymore as the lambda-calculus provides variables for each finite type.

 This section reasons about closures of classes of functionals under $\lambda$-abstraction and application as a subsitute for closure under composition in the operator setting.
 We do not attempt to give a self-contained presentation of the tools from lambda-calculus needed here and point to \cite{MR1241248} for more details.
-The most important parts are also gathered in Appendix~\ref{ap: lambda}.
+The most important parts are also gathered in \ref{ap: lambda}.
 Our primary focus is on using such calculi {\em definitionally} -- that is we are interested in the denotational semantics of type-one and -two terms, and only require operational notions to reduce arbitrary terms to such terms.
 In particular, we consider systems with constant symbols for every function in some type-one or -two class, without necessarily giving reduction rules for such symbols.
-Note that we do not restrict the type of the functionals we work with from the beginning on but do this after the closing procedures by means of taking sections.
+Note that in order to take advantage of the setting of applied lambda calculus we begin by defining a class of functionals at all finite types.
+We then obtain subclasses of interest by the standard technique of taking \demph{sections}.

 \begin{definition} For a class $\mathbf{X}$ of functionals, let $\lambda(\mathbf{X})$ denote the set of simple-typed $\lambda$-terms where a constant symbol is available for each element of $\mathbf{X}$.
 For a set $T$ of terms the \demph{one-section of} $T$, denoted $\onesec{T}$, is the class of functions represented by type-one terms of $T$.
 The \demph{two-section of} $T$, denoted $\twosec{T}$, is the set of functionals represented by type-two terms of $T$. \end{definition} Denote the class of polynomial-time computable functions by $\pf$.
 It is well-known that $\onesec{\lambda(\pf)}=\pf$.
-Seth proves that $\twosec{\lambda(\pf)}=C_0$, where $C_0$ is his class of functionals computed by POTMs only allowed to access their oracle a finite number of times.
+Seth proves that $\twosec{\lambda(\pf)}=C_0$, where $C_0$ is his class of functionals computed by POTMs only allowed to access their oracle a finite number of times \cite{MR1238294}.